Vince Dooley, longtime Georgia football coach, dies at 90

 Dooley was the second prominent member of Georgia’s storied football history to die in the past two weeks.

-Pro and College Football Hall of Famer Charlie Trippi died on Oct.
+Charlie Trippi, who starred at Georgia in the 1940s and went on to claim an NFL championship with the Chicago Cardinals, died on Oct.
 19 at the age of 100.

 Dooley dominated that series during his coaching career, going 17-7-1 against the Gators.
 The most famous victory came in 1980, when Lindsay Scott hauled in a 93-yard touchdown pass from Buck Belue in the closing minute.